LiorZ/hdac8_thesis/thesis.rst

 	The *no free lunch* theorem suggests that all search algorithms have the same average performance over all problems [59]_, and thus implies that to gain in performance on a certain application one must use a specialized algorithm that includes some prior knowledge about that problem.
 In previous studies we found that incorporating key interactions between the peptide and the receptor as constraints in FlexPepDock's search algorithm greatly improves the performance of the resulting predictor  [48]_ :sup:`,` [49]_.

 	HDAC8 has the ability to catalyze a deacetylation reaction with several different substrates [20]_ .
 We believe that its ability to maintain such a diverse specificity profile stems from the fact that its binding motif is encoded in the structure of its substrates.
 To this date (10/2012) there is only one solved complex containing a peptidic substrate bound to HDAC8 (PDB *2v5w*), so finding a structural motif from solved complexes in our case was somewhat a challenge.
 	Nevertheless, we were able to pinpoint the interaction between D101 in the receptor and the backbone N atoms in the acetylated Lysine and the adjacent position in the peptide as critically important: The mutation D101A resulted in a complete loss of enzyme activity on the peptidic substrate and also on purified histones [19]_.
 Additional constraints were derived from the interaction between the acetyl group of the Lysine and the Zn binding site in the catalytic site (including the Zn binding residues D178,H180, and D267, as well as the two additional Histidines connected through a water molecule, H142 & H143).
-Specifically, X Y and Z were included (highlighted in Figure "keyint"), in the purpose of fixating the acetylated Lysine in the active site.

 ..
 (DONE) ORA:  this is confusing: you had a paragraph on constraints above, now you mention it again.
 Please move to one place%
 ..
 LIOR: The previous paragraph is more about a theoretical background about constraints...
 Here I show how we use it in practice.
 If you think it should all be squeezed to one section, let me know...
 ..
 (DONE) ORA: I think it needs to be together, or better organized.
 Right now you have Table 1 & 4 that are exactly the same….
 Also, I don't see how Table 3 is practice rather than theoretical background… %
 ..
+..
+(DONE) ORA: looks good to me now.
+What do you mean by "X,Y and Z" above, and how is this highlighted in the figure?
+..
+X,Y,Z were probably annotations in the old figure ... since I've written exactly which atoms/residues participate in the constraints, this comment is redundant..

+..

 	Once a structural motif is determined and constraints are introduced, the scoring function should be modified to favor conformations that include that particular structural motif.
 This step subsequently directs the search algorithm to sample structures that satisfy this collection of constraints.
 The most common types of constraints that are available in Rosetta are summarized below:

+.. raw:: LaTeX

+     \newpage
+..

 .. table:: Types of constraint functions in Rosetta

 	=================	==========	=======================================